dilshankarunarathne/c-sharp-notes/README.md

 that is about “how” a class does its job should be declared as private.
 This way, we make sure other parts of the code will not touch the implementation detail of a class.
 And as a result we improve the robustness of our code.
 If change the implementation of a class, we only need to make changes inside the class.
 No other parts of the code will need to be changed.

+# Properties

+A property is a kind of class member that is used for providing access to fields of a class.